jessehouchins/castjs/README.md

 ### Aliases

-You can add aliases for you modules of module methods by including the alias/method mapping in your module definition:
+You can add aliases for you modules or module methods by including the alias/method mapping in your module definition:

 ``` javascript